sebwylleman/CV/README.md

-## Sebastien Wylleman
+## ABOUT ME

-Hello, I'm Seb!
-Newly exploring DevOps and excited to learn!
+Hello!
+I'm Seb, a Makers Academy graduate with a passion for automation and optimising systems.
+My background in hospitality honed valuable skills like attention to detail, collaboration, and problem-solving, which I believe translate perfectly to the DevOps mindset.

-## Work Experience
+## DEVOPS PROJECT

-**Profiles Personnel** (Sep-2022 to current)

-In my role in sports event hospitality, I have gained valuable experience that directly translates to software engineering:

-- Collaborated with a team to ensure seamless event execution, demonstrating strong teamwork and communication skills.
-- Thrived in a fast-paced environment, managing time effectively and keeping a positive attitude during high-intensity events.
-- Provided exceptional customer service, enhancing the guest experience through personalized interactions and problem-solving.
-- Conducted post-event evaluations to identify areas for improvement, contributing to ongoing process enhancement and efficiency.

-These experiences have honed my ability to work effectively in teams, meet deadlines, think creatively, and solve problems.
-I am confident that these skills will be highly valuable in the field of software engineering, where collaboration, innovation, and problem-solving are essential for success.
+User Account Management Suite (Link to your Github repository)

+This project showcases a suite of shell scripts designed to automate user account management on a local system.
+It offers functionalities for both user creation and removal, prioritizing security and data preservation throughout the process.

+Key Learnings:

+Shell Scripting: Developed essential scripting skills like user input validation, conditional statements, file manipulation, and user account management functions.
+Security: The script enforces security best practices by:
+Requiring superuser privileges for execution.
+Generating strong, random passwords for new accounts.
+Not echoing passwords to the console.
+Enforcing password change on first login.
+System Administration: The project involved interacting with core system administration commands like useradd, passwd, userdel, and chage, demonstrating my understanding of these tools.
+Functionalities:

+Secure User Provisioning: Creates new user accounts with customizable comments and enforces strong password policies.
+Account Disabling: Safely disables existing user accounts while preserving their home directories.
+Optional User Deletion: Provides an option for permanent user deletion with safeguards to prevent accidental removal of critical accounts.
+Optional Home Directory Archiving: Offers the ability to create an archive of the user's home directory before deletion (if the deletion option is chosen).
+Benefits:

+This suite demonstrates my ability to automate a crucial system administration task while prioritizing security and data integrity.
+It showcases a well-rounded understanding of user lifecycle management within a system and highlights essential DevOps skills like scripting and automation.

+Note: Replace (Link to your Github repository) with the actual link to your project.

-## Skills
+## WORK EXPERIENCE

-#### Communication

-My experience in hospitality and retail has allowed me to develop excellent communication skills that I believe will be highly valuable in software development.
-For example, as a sales associate, I learned to use active listening skills to identify customer needs and provide personalized solutions.
-Additionally, working in hospitality for sporting events taught me to communicate effectively with diverse customers, adapting my style to different situations and personalities.

-These skills have also been useful in my training to be a developer, where I led a session on using agile methodologies to improve team collaboration and project outcomes.
-I provided clear explanations and examples, ensuring that all participants understood the concepts.

-Ultimately, I have developed the ability to communicate effectively with a wide range of individuals, from customers to colleagues to technical experts.
-I prioritize active listening, clear and concise communication, and providing concrete examples to support my points.
-I am confident that these skills will be an asset in any future roles that require effective communication.
+#### Profiles Personnel - Hospitality Events Staff (2022 to current)

+My role at Profiles Personnel in sports event hospitality has been a training ground for the fast-paced, multifaceted world of DevOps.
+The role demanded a diverse skillset that directly translates to the needs of a DevOps engineer:

+**Generalist Mindset & Adaptability**: I wore many hats, leading catering teams, ensuring seamless service delivery, and managing inventory control to prevent stockouts.
+This experience honed my ability to learn various tools and procedures quickly, adapting to changing situations on the fly.
+It's a crucial skill for DevOps engineers who need to be agile by tackling various problems across different areas of the Software Development life cycle.

+**Example**: During a large-scale sporting event with multiple concession stands, we encountered a sudden surge in demand for a specific beverage that threatened to deplete our stock.
+By quickly analysing real-time inventory data and collaborating with logistics personnel, I identified an under-stocked stand with excess of a similar drink.
+I coordinated the transfer of surplus stock between stands, ensuring uninterrupted service and preventing customer frustration.
+This proactive approach minimised disruption and ensured a smooth customer experience throughout the event.

+#### My Tannour - Line Cook** (2021 to 2022)

+While seemingly unrelated, my experience as a Line Cook surprisingly aligns with DevOps principles:

+**Attention to Detail & Clear Communication**: Following recipes precisely and meticulously documenting steps mirrors the importance of scripting in DevOps.
+Both require a keen eye for detail and clear instructions to ensure consistent, high-quality results.

+**Example**: By creating a detailed prep schedule that batched similar tasks for each menu item, I reduced prep time by an average of 15%.
+This allowed the kitchen staff to focus on maintaining quality and efficiency during peak service hour

 ## Education

 #### Makers Academy (03/2023 to 06/2023)

-Makers is a highly selective coding bootcamp teaching Software Development in 12 weeks.
+**Makers** is a highly selective coding bootcamp teaching Software Engineering in 12 weeks.
 Focusing on Test Driven Development, with an emphasis on pair programming and working in an agile way including daily stand-ups, retrospectives, and iterative development.
 A highly collaborative environment helped me to develop not only my technical skills but also my ability to work in a team and communicate effectively with others.

 Acquired further skills in:

-- Test Driven Development: Gained practical experience in writing tests before writing code, with a strong emphasis on pair programming.
+**Test Driven Development**: Gained practical experience in writing tests before writing code, with a strong emphasis on pair programming.
 Developed skills in creating test suites, implementing test cases, and using TDD to drive software design and development.

-- Object-oriented programming: Acquired a solid understanding of OOP concepts such as encapsulation, inheritance, and polymorphism.
+**Object-oriented programming**: Acquired a solid understanding of OOP concepts such as encapsulation, inheritance, and polymorphism.
 Demonstrated proficiency in applying these concepts to create reusable, modular, and maintainable code.

-- Model-View-Controller framework patterns: Developed experience in using MVC patterns to design and develop web applications.
-Gained knowledge of how to separate concerns and responsibilities between models, views, and controllers to create scalable and maintainable code.

-- Independent learning and problem-solving: Cultivated skills in researching, analyzing, and solving complex problems independently.
+**Independent learning and problem-solving**: Cultivated skills in researching, analysing, and solving complex problems independently.
 Developed the ability to learn new technologies, tools, and frameworks quickly and efficiently, while maintaining a high level of attention to detail.

 ## Hobbies

-Here are a some of my favourites:
+Here are a some of my favourite:

-- Playing tennis and football: I'm a big fan of team sports, and there's nothing quite like the rush of adrenaline that comes with a good match.
+Playing **tennis**: I'm a big fan of racket sports, and there's nothing quite like the rush of adrenaline that comes with a friendly game.
+Although I must admit my serve does need some work!

-- Cooking, I've been channeling my inner Gordon Ramsay and diving headfirst into the world of cooking.
+I am also into **cooking**, I've been channeling my inner Gordon Ramsay and diving headfirst into the world of cooking.
 Watching him on TV as a kid definitely left a lasting impression, and I've been curious with trying out new recipes and techniques ever since.
-Let's face it, not every dish I prepare meets the mark, but I'm proud to say the fire alarm remains silent—for now, at least!
+Let's face it, not every dish I prepare meets the mark, but I'm proud to say the fire alarm remains silent—for now, at least.